julianlpowers/blog/src/content/posts/embed_jupyter.md

 >
 </iframe>

 you can even make edits, add cells, and export the code.
+Your browser will save changes (even on refresh) and you can reset by going to `Help -> Clear Browser Data`.